 Note: This park is not the same as Okmulgee Lake & Recreation Area, once known as Dripping Springs Park.
 The falls in the park were actually renamed from Dripping Springs Falls to Natural Falls to avoid continued confusion on the matter, but it still trips people up.

-How much does Natural Falls State Park cost?
+How much does it cost to go to Natural Falls State Park?

 A good day of nature hikes was our primary purpose for making the trek out to Natural Falls, and the park did not disappoint.
 None of your options are very long or strenuous, and most of the trails connect to one another.

-You can create your own loops of about three miles or so just by connecting from one trail to the next or pick and choose from the trails below based on how much time you have in the area.
+You can create your own loops of about three miles or so just by connecting from one trail to the next.
+You can also pick and choose from the trails I mention below based on how much time you have in the area.

-This loop trail is why most tourists travel to Natural Falls State Park.
-While there is indeed a spring and a little lake along the way, the big payoff here is the park’s 77-foot-tall waterfall.
+This moderate Dripping Springs Trail of just over a mile is why most tourists travel to Natural Falls State Park.
+While there is indeed a spring and a little lake along the way, the big payoff here is the park’s 77-foot-tall waterfall, once known as the Dripping Springs.

 You can see the falls from a viewpoint at the very top, but if you’re able, follow the boardwalk path to the lower level for views from below.
 The moderate rating comes from a short section of elevation gain along a natural path that does get fairly steep.

-I don’t love the name of this one, but I guess it’s a reference to the critters who frequent these parts when dusk falls.
+I don’t love the name of this easy trail, but I guess it’s a reference to the critters who frequent these parts when dusk falls.
 The evidence of that is right there on the signage, with their little paw prints imprinted into the wood.

 I suppose it could also reference the coonhounds in the classic novel this place is connected to, but I feel like I’m getting into the weeds now.

-The trail itself is more of a nature walk through prairie and forest.
+The trail itself is more of a nature walk through prairie and forest of just under a mile-and-a-half.
 We saw a stroller on this one.
 That’s how easy it was.

 Note: The trail isn’t paved, by the way, so that family may have had some regrets.

 Dripping Springs is scenic and lush, but the Fox Den Trail is the most exciting of the available trails.
-It packs quite a bit in over a short distance.
+It packs quite a bit in over a short distance of just over a mile.
 You’ll see a series of caves along the way, a dam and manmade falls, and a river crossing.

 I can see this one getting a little precarious after a rainy day and less precarious than our experience in the dry months, but I’d still recommend it if you’re up for a little intrigue.

 There are some steep climbs up and down on this trail, especially if you lose the trail itself on your maps.
-Follow along on your AllTrails map if you’re able to reduce your risk of getting lost.
+Follow along on your AllTrails map to reduce your risk of getting lost.

 We found ourselves on this one accidentally on our way to the Drippings Springs Trail, and you likely will, too.
-This is a paved trail that essentially connects visitors from the main parking lot to other areas of the park.
+This is a paved trail of about 0.7 miles that connects visitors from the main parking lot to other areas of the park.

 It’s not all that exciting, but you’ll use it to get to the park’s picnic shelters, disc golf, and other park amenities.

 Honestly, I still don’t know what disc golf is.
 I see the posts.
 I see people playing.
-I just don’t ever see people successful at the thing, so it’s hard for me to get on board.
-If you love it, and you’re good at it, can you demo it for me, please?
+I just don’t ever see people successful at the thing.
+Are there any experts out there?

 Natural Falls State Park Yurts